RandomStudio/tether-lidar2d-consolidation-rs/README.md

 - [ ] Add (optional) tether-tracking-smooth functionality, built-in
 - [ ] Retain messages, for config publish - remove the need for "request config" topic
 - [x] Debug loglevel should suppress MQTT log messages (too verbose)
+- [ ] Allow all critical settings (clustering, smoothing) to be updated live on command
 - [ ] Print warning/error (and optionally panic?) if no data received from known devices after timeout
 - [x] Maintain "state" (config data) and publish this on startup this should allow the visualiser to start showing scan data
 - [x] Use rmp-serde for MessagePack instead of msgpack-simple